86 Gibbs Energy and Equilibrium

 The free energy change for a process taking place with reactants and products present under nonstandard conditions (pressures other than 1 bar; concentrations other than 1 M) is related to the standard free energy change according to this equation:

-R is the gas constant (8.314 J/K mol), T is the kelvin or absolute temperature, and Q is the reaction quotient.
-This equation may be used to predict the spontaneity for a process under any given set of conditions as illustrated in (Figure).
+R is the gas constant (8.314 J K-1 mol-1), T is the absolute temperature (in Kelvin), and Q is the reaction quotient.
+This equation may be used to predict the spontaneity for a process under any given set of conditions as illustrated the example below.

 Calculating ΔG under Nonstandard Conditions